mcb-mio/Angular-Elements-PoC/README.md

 # LoginElement

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.18.
+The contents of the project were created by mostly following this [Angular elements example](https://github.com/leebrandt/angular-elements-example).

 ## Development server